crisp-oss/chappe/README.md

 A changelog file for a year contains an array of all individual change entries.
 Think of it as a yearly feed of all dated changes.

-For instance, with a single change for 2021:
+For instance, a `2021.json` file with a single change would contain:

 ```json
 [